evangaul/Black-Scholes-Pricer/README.md

 A web-based application built with Python and Streamlit to price European call and put options using the Black-Scholes model.

-Features:
+## Features
-- Calcilates call and put prices using the Black Scholes Model
+- Calculates call and put prices using the Black Scholes Model
 - Visualizes option price vs. stock price using Plotly
 - Displays Delta for the selected option type

+## Tech Stack
+- Python 3
+- Streamlit
+- yfinance, scipy, numpy, plotly